Joseph of Anchieta: Early life

 Anchieta was born on 19 March 1534, in San Cristóbal de La Laguna on Tenerife in the Canary Islands, Spain, to a wealthy family.
+His father was João López de Anchieta, of Urrestilla a neighborhood in Azpeitia, in Gipuzkoa, Basque Country), and his mother was Mência Diaz de Clavijo y Llarena, of a noble family in the Canary Islands.
 He was baptized on 7 April 1534 in the Parish of Our Lady of Remedies (now La Laguna Cathedral).
-He lived in the building now known as Casa Anchieta in La Laguna until he was 14 years old.
+He lived in his family home, a building now known as Casa Anchieta, in La Laguna until he was 14 years old.

-His father, Juan López de Anchieta y Zelayaran, was a landowner from Urrestilla, in the Basque Country, who had escaped to Tenerife in 1525 after participating in an unsuccessful rebellion against the Emperor Charles V. Through him, Anchieta was related to Ignatius of Loyola, founder of the Society of Jesus.
-His mother was Mencia Díaz de Clavijo y Llarena, a descendant of the conquerors of Tenerife.
-Mencia was the daughter of Sebastián de Llarena, a Jew who had converted to Christianity, from the kingdom of Castile.
+His father, Juan López de Anchieta y Zelayaran, was a landowner from Urrestilla, in the Basque Country.
+He had escaped to Tenerife in 1525 after participating in an unsuccessful rebellion against the Emperor Charles V. Through him, Anchieta was related to Ignatius of Loyola, founder of the Society of Jesus.
+His mother was Mencia Díaz de Clavijo y Llarena, a descendant of Castillian conquerors of Tenerife.
+Mencia was the daughter of Sebastián de Llarena, a Jew who had converted to Christianity, from the kingdom of Castile, and his wife, descendant of the Guanche nobility.

-When he was 14 years old, Anchieta went to study in Portugal at the Royal College of Arts in Coimbra.
+At the age of 14, Anchieta went to study in Portugal at the Royal College of Arts in Coimbra.
 He was intensely religious and felt he had a vocation to the priesthood.
 He sought admission to the Jesuit College of the University of Coimbra and was accepted into the Jesuits on 1 May 1551, at the age of 17.
-While he was a novice, he nearly ruined his health by his excessive austerity, causing an injury to the spine that made him almost a hunchback.
-He learned to write Portuguese and Latin as well as his mother tongue.
+While a novice, he nearly ruined his health by his excessive austerity.
+He had an injury to the spine that made him nearly a hunchback.
+He learned to write Portuguese and Latin, in addition to Spanish.